BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 4. I will also train the model with 3000 US stocks.
 5. New python notebook for Python 3.5 on Windows 10
 6. Regularization will be added to avoid overfitting.
-7. Auto selection for hyperparameter
-8. Switch to Object oriented programming
-9. Zipline will be used for backtesting
+7. Zipline will be used for backtesting
+8. Auto selection for the best hyperparameter

 # Acknowledgement: